 temp Is used to store scratch variables used by the compiler.
-These include function return values larger than a byte and values passed to and returned from library routines.
-This psect will be positioned in the access bank.
+These include function return values larger than a char and values passed to and returned from library routines.
+If possible, this will be positioned in the common area of the processor.